nikitalogos/birthday_reminder/README.md

 ## Features

-Birtday reminder has pretty good default params, so you can just use it without configuration at all, but you may want to customize it.
+Birthday reminder has pretty good default params, so you can just use it without configuration at all, but you may want to customize it.
 Here I will tell you about the features and how you can configure them.
 For more information, please see [default_config.yaml](./birthday_reminder/configs/default_config.yaml) (or `main_config.yaml`, which will be created on installation)